Zain-Najeeb/website/README.md

 # website
-This is my webiste, where you'll be able to play a lot of my projects that I've made! https://zainnartech.com/
+This is my webiste, where I talk about my projects more in-depth, and post updates! https://zainnartech.com/